1Why is it called Laity Lodge?

 8Will my mobile phone/computer work?

 Mobile phones don’t work in the Canyon.
 There are no telephones, televisions, radios, or internet access in the rooms.
-Wifi is available in and around the Great Hall.
+Limited Wi-Fi is available in and around the Great Hall.

 9How can I be contacted in an emergency?